Government and Māori

 - In 2006 the Crown returned ownership of the beds of the Rotorua lakes to the Te Arawa tribal confederation.

 Ngāti Tūwharetoa held on to much of its land and has had a more even relationship with the Crown than many tribes.

 - In 1887 the paramount chief Horonuku Te Heuheu gifted the summits of Tongariro, Ngāuruhoe and Ruapehu to the Crown for a national park.

 - In 1926 Ngāti Tūwharetoa, led by Hoani Te Heuheu, accepted Crown ownership of the Taupō lake bed in exchange for compensation and the establishment of a trust board.
-The payments were proportional to government revenue from fishing licences, unlike Te Arawa’s compensation.
+Unlike Te Arawa’s compensation, the payments were proportional to government revenue from fishing licences.

 Central and local government

 For a long time central government had more influence over the Volcanic Plateau than local government.